 3

-3. Updating older content — not just creating new content — will continue to grow in importance.
+3. Historical optimization will continue to grow in importance.

 Content marketing has really taken off in the past 10 years with businesses creating an unprecedented amount of content.
 As companies try to find new and creative ways to get in front of their audiences, we’ll see companies focusing less on creating new content and more on updating older content to build up its search rankings and to provide up-to-date, relevant insights without always having to put in the time and effort to create new content from scratch.